-

 - What governance models are regulators adopting to support Integrated Water Resources Management (IWRM) in a digitally evolving landscape?

-- What lessons can be drawn from global regulatory initiatives, such as Ofwat’s Innovation Fund or the US EPA’s AQUARIUS program, in unlocking investment, de-risking innovation, and incentivising digital transformation?
+- What lessons can be drawn from global regulatory initiatives, such as Ofwat’s Innovation Fund or the US EPA’s AQUARIUS program, in unlocking investment, de-risking innovation, and incentivising sector-wide improvement?

 -